Buster Douglas: Undisputed heavyweight champion

-The fight against Mike Tyson was scheduled for February 11, 1990, and took place in Tokyo at the Tokyo Dome.
-Almost everyone assumed that the bout was going to be another quick knockout for the champion.
-No challenger had taken Tyson beyond the fifth round since 1987.
-Many thought it was just an easy tune-up for Tyson before a future mega-fight with undefeated Evander Holyfield, who had recently moved up to heavyweight from cruiserweight where he became the first boxer to be the undisputed champion of the weight class.
-Douglas was given so little chance of lasting against Tyson, let alone beating him, that nearly every betting parlor in Las Vegas refused to hold odds for the fight.
-The one casino that did, The Mirage, made Douglas a 42-to-1 underdog.
+The Tyson fight was scheduled for February 11, 1990 at the Tokyo Dome in Tokyo.
+Almost all observers assumed that the bout would be another quick knockout for the champion; no fighter had taken Tyson beyond the fifth round since 1987.
+Many thought it was a tune-up for Tyson before a future mega-fight with undefeated Evander Holyfield, who had recently moved up to heavyweight after becoming the first undisputed world cruiserweight champion in the history of that weight class.
+Douglas's chances of lasting deep into the fight against Tyson, let alone winning, were so lightly regarded that only one Las Vegas betting parlor even bothered to establish odds for the fight.
+That lone casino, the Mirage, made Douglas a 42-to-1 underdog.

-Douglas's mother, Lula Pearl, suddenly died at the age of 46, 23 days before the title bout.
+Douglas's mother, Lula Pearl, died of a stroke 23 days before the title bout at the age of 46.
+Douglas had promised his mother that he would beat Tyson before she had died.
 Douglas, who had trained hard, surprised the world by dominating the fight from the beginning, using his 12-inch reach advantage to perfection.
-He seemingly hit Tyson at will with jabs and right hands and danced out of range of Tyson's own punches.
-The champion had not taken Douglas seriously, expecting another quick and easy knockout victory.
-He was slow, refusing to move his head and slip his way in (his usual effective strategy) but rather setting his feet and throwing big, lunging hooks, repeatedly trying to beat Douglas with single punches.
-By the fifth round, Tyson's left eye was swelling shut from Douglas's many right jabs, and ringside HBO announcers proclaimed it was the most punishment they had ever seen the champion absorb.
-Larry Merchant memorably added, "Well, if Mike Tyson, who loves pigeons, was looking for a pigeon in this bout, he hasn't found him."
+He seemingly hit Tyson at will with jabs and right hands and danced out of range of Tyson's punches.
+The champion had not taken Douglas seriously, expecting another easy knockout victory just as the overwhelming majority of neutral observers had.
+He was slow, declining his usual strategy of moving his head and slipping his way inside.
+Rather, Tyson set his feet and threw big, lunging hooks in efforts to stop Douglas with one punch.

+By the fifth round, Tyson's left eye was swelling shut from Douglas's many right hands and ringside HBO announcers proclaimed it was the most punishment they had ever seen the champion absorb.
+Larry Merchant memorably added, "Well, if Mike Tyson -- who loves pigeons -- was looking for a pigeon in this bout, he hasn't found him."
 Tyson's cornermen appeared to be unprepared for the suddenly dire situation.
-They had not brought an endswell or an ice pack to the fight, so they were forced to put tap water into a latex glove to hold over Tyson's swelling eye.
-By the end of the fight, Tyson's eye had swollen almost completely shut.
+They had not brought an endswell or an ice pack to the fight, so they were forced to fill a latex glove with cold tap water and hold it over Tyson's swelling eye.
+The eye would swell almost completely shut by the end of the fight.

 In the eighth round, Tyson landed a right uppercut that knocked Douglas down.
-The referee's count created controversy as Douglas was on his feet when the referee reached nine, although the official knockdown timekeeper was two seconds ahead.
-In the ring, the final arbiter of the knockdown seconds is the referee and a comparison with Douglas's winning knockdown count issued to Tyson two rounds later revealed that both fighters had received long counts.
+The referee's count created controversy as Douglas was on his feet when the referee reached nine, but the official knockdown timekeeper was two seconds ahead.
+In the ring, however, the final arbiter of the ten-count is the referee, and a comparison with the count issued to Tyson two rounds later revealed that both fighters had received long counts.